MicrosoftDocs/learn/learn-pr/azure/automate-azure-infrastructure-change-reviews-using-bicep-github/includes/4-exercise-create-workflow-pull-request.md

    :::code language="yaml" source="code/4-pr-validation.yml" range="1-3" :::

    This code ensures that the workflow is executed whenever a pull request is created or updated.
-Also, we can trigger the workflow manually.

    > [!TIP]
    > You're working directly against your repository's *main* branch.
 Normally, you wouldn't do this, but in this exercise you'll work against *main* to simplify the steps.
 In your own projects, it's important to set up branch protection rules to protect your main branch.